AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 ---

-### The News is a Stream of Events

 We intuitively think of the news as a time-series of discrete events.
 For example, we might visualize yesterday’s top news events like this:

 <img src="../diagrams/news-events.png" alt="drawing" width="275"/>